 Scheduling periodic refreshes of the hosted dashboard

 Figure 3: Dialog to refresh the dashboard periodically

 Configuring the target server database using the Syncfusion Dashboard Data Agent

 In this example, a SQL Server database has been used as the target server database.
 Its details have been added to the connection part in the Data Agent tool.

 Note: The Syncfusion Dashboard Data Agent should be installed in the production server where the dashboard is published for public access.

 Figure 4: Adding a target server

 Scheduling periodic refreshes of the data source

 In the Dashboard Designer, under the Server > Publish > Dashboard module, select the Data Agent (Scheduled Refresh) option to schedule the publishing of a dashboard to the production server.
 It requires the Data Agent’s IP, port, and connection (target server database connection handled in the previous section).

 Figure 5: Agent IP and port number from the Data Agent tool

 Figure 6: Scheduling the dashboard for periodic update

-Published Twitter dashboard
+Figure 7: Published Twitter dashboard